ZeepReactorr/hookticle/README.md

 ### Installation

-To install the Exatool package, run the following command line in your terminal :
+To install the Exatool program, run the following command line in your terminal :

  `git clone https://github.com/ZeepReactorr/exatools`